EngineersBox/VVSFS/vvsfs/README.md

-# VVVSFS -- A very, very simple file system
+# VVSFS -- A very, very simple file system

 This filesystem is a very much slimmed down and simplified version of `ext2` file system.
 It is designed for pedagogical purposes, to demonstrate how some critical components of a filesystesm work in the Linux operating system.